nearform/autopsy/Readme.md

 ## About

+There is a Unix-like operating system called SmartOS whose ancestry represents a strong investment in low-level introspection tools (such as dtrace for instance).

-`mdb` is a high quality debugger that comes with SmartOS.
+Once such tool is `mdb`, a high quality modular debugger which ships with SmartOS - it can be used to inspect execution context from the kernel to application layers.

-There's an extension for it called `mdb_v8` that allows introspection of node core dumps.
+Some rather clever people wrote a debugging module called `mdb_v8` that allows introspection of node core dumps - i.e. JavaScript stack and heap analysis.

-It turns out that mdb can analyse linux core files as well as SmartOS core files.
+It turns out that `mdb` can analyse Linux core files as well as SmartOS core files.
 We just have provide the core file and the node binary that was running when the core dump was generated.

-`autopsy` essentially acts as a proxy to the mdb client within a SmartOS vm.
+`autopsy` installs a a SmartOS VM and then acts as a stdio proxy to `mdb`.

 For using mdb see the [mdb reference docs][]